-While your Memorial Day cookout might be smaller than usual this year, there's still no excuse for cutting corners and botching the BBQ.
+While your Fourth of July cookout might be smaller than usual this year, there's still no excuse for cutting corners and botching the BBQ.

-If you’re looking to up your grilling this weekend or this summer, follow these tips below.
+If you’re looking to up your grilling this summer, follow these tips below.
 They’ll have you slinging burgers and ribs better than ever before.

 Get a charcoal chimney